catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 If no solution is found you will need to raise a support request with the support dropdown in the top right corner of the dashboard.

-If you are an organisation with more complex support needs, you may want to consider our premium support.

 .. image:: ../assets/support_dropdown.png

 Status page